Services

 This service can be accessed through the patient’s or carer’s GP or by contacting Managing Memory Together on 0800 694 8800 or email managingmemory@ghc.nhs.uk.

-Community Dementia Nurses work closely with the Dementia Adviser Service that is delivered through the Alzheimer’s Society.
+Community Dementia Nurses work closely with both the Information and Education Service within the team, and the Dementia Adviser Service that is delivered through the Alzheimer’s Society.
 Dementia Advisers help anyone diagnosed with dementia and their families to get the information they need about the illness and where to find the most appropriate services in their local area.

 Information and Education Service